ThomasSteendijk/ExamplePackages/Intune/Microsoft VCRedist 2015+ (64-bit)_EverGreen/Readme.md

 The user can install the software from the company portal.
 ![](./Configuration/Images/User_Preview1.png.png)

-If the user has teams installed but it is out-of-date it will be updated.
+If the user has Microsoft VC redist 2015+ (64-bit) installed but it is out-of-date it will be updated.